 Overall Score: ★★★★

 Some major issues with the original model ironed out, Satisfyer have delivered a lovely toy that delivered deliciously intense orgasms.
-A great choice for anyone who is into suction/air-wave based toys.
+A great choice if you’re interested in trying a suction-based toy.